hoppscotch/helm-charts/helm-charts/charts/shc/README.md

 | `service.port` | Service port | `3000` |
 | `ingress.enabled` | Enable ingress controller resource | `false` |

-To modify the default configuration, create a `values.yaml` file and specify your values:
+To modify the default configuration, Update the `values.yaml` file and specify your values or install chart with your custom values file:

 ```yaml
 replicaCount: 2